nhsconnect/gpconnect/pages/accessrecord/accessrecord_view_medications.md

 	2. Where the medication is prescribed elsewhere and does not identify itself as acute or repeat then treat it as repeat for the filter to ensure the clinician has higher likelihood of visibility of the item and can decide themselves if it is relevant
  3. If the medication has an effective start date, does not have an effective end date and is acute (acute or prescribed elsewhere acute), filter using the effective start date
 	1. The provider system **MUST** return the medication summary data items for all medications whose effective start date is during the date range (inclusive) sent by the consuming system
- 4. If the medication does not have an effective start date (e.g. prescribed elsewhere), filter using the date it was recorded on the local system
+ 4. If the medication does not have an effective start date (for example, prescribed elsewhere), filter using the date it was recorded on the local system
 	1. The provider system **MUST** return the medication summary data items for all medications whose recorded date is during the date range (inclusive) sent by the consuming system
 	2. Where no effective period is available use the date the item was recorded on the system